 We feel life has been pretty tough of late, so this is apt.
 We know it is our choice, but travel is not always fun and excitement, but it is about attitude.
-Maybe the bad is all behind us now we decide !
+Maybe the bad is all behind us now we decide!
 We have indeed bypassed ‘Hell’ itself.

-We arrive quite late at night at Aquamarina Hotel and are glad they can offer us an extra night, with a fabulous room, and not to far to walk with the bags.
+We arrive quite late at night at the Aquamarina Hotel and are glad they can offer us an extra night, with a fabulous room, and not to far to walk with the bags.

-It is a four star hotel, and for this weekend the special is Fifteen Euro’s including breakfast – how incredible is that?
-I found this special in one of the on-line booking sites and sometimes they are cheaper than a walk in rate.
+It is a four-star hotel, and for this weekend the special is Fifteen Euro’s including breakfast – how incredible is that?
+I found this special in one of the online booking sites and sometimes they are cheaper than a walk in rate.

 Now we have our technology sorted, we spend the day in our ‘cabin’.
 It has a glass floor in the lounge area that fascinates my son.
 He races around from the Aquamarina Hotel boat to the shore taking his photos and videos.
-I’m so pleased and proud of his latest passion of videoing and photography.
+I’m so pleased and proud of his latest passion for videoing and photography.
 He is also about to set up his own blog with a merge of his old blog, and linked to his YouTube Videos.
 Stay tuned for www.caveboycreeper.com